Joseph and the Amazing Technicolor Dreamcoat: 2020s

 On 17 February 2020, a 50th anniversary concert production of Joseph was staged at Lincoln Center's David Geffen Hall in New York City.
 Produced by Manhattan Concert Productions, directed by Michael Arden conducted by Stephen Oremus, and accompanied by the New York City Chamber Orchestra with over 300 singers, the one night only sold-out concert presentation starred Noah Galvin (a last minute replacement for Ari'el Stachel) as Joseph along with Eden Espinosa, Alex Newell, and Jessica Vosk sharing the central role of The Narrator.
 Additional casting included Chuck Cooper as Jacob, Andy Karl as Potiphar, Orfeh as Mrs. Potiphar, and Merle Dandridge as The Pharaoh.

 The production returned to the London Palladium in 2021, playing a limited season from 1 July to 5 September.
 The production, which was postponed from 2020 due to the COVID-19 pandemic, saw Alexandra Burke join the company as The Narrator and Yarrow and Donovan return to the roles of Joseph and Pharaoh respectively.
 Linzi Hateley reprised her role as the Narrator in specific performances, with choreography once again by Joann M. Hunter and produced by Michael Harrison.

-In 2022 the production embarked on a UK Tour opening in Manchester in March until October 29 in Edinburgh.
+In 2022 the production embarked on a UK Tour opening in Manchester in March until 29 October in Edinburgh.

 In November 2022, the London Palladium production opened in Melbourne, Australia.
-The production will then move to Sydney opening at the Capitol Theatre on the 11 February, 2023.
+The production then moved to Sydney opening, at the Capitol Theatre on 11 February, 2023.

-In December 2022 the production opened in Toronto with Yarrow reprising his role and will run until February 2023.
+On 21 February 2024, it was announced that the London Palladium production would play a limited season at the Edinburgh Playhouse over Christmas 2024, opening on 3 December 2024, with Donny Osmond playing the role of Pharaoh.
+The production is to be directed by Laurence Connor, produced by Michael Harrison and choreography again by JoAnn M Hunter, and further casting to be announced, the production will then embark on a UK tour.